lyzs90/Pomodoro/README.md

 - React.js (declarative views)

 ## Getting Started
-- Run using Express & Webpack: `npm start`
 - Run using Gulp, Browser-sync & Webpack: `gulp dev`.
 Changes to html/css will be reloaded live and hot module reloading is for the js.

 ## For Production
-- Run Webpack with PROD settings: `gulp prod`
+- Run Express, Gulp & Webpack with PROD settings: `npm start`